sakshi79/bostonhouseprice/README.md

-# ML model for predicting prices of house in Boston.
+# ML model for predicting house prices in Boston.